 One of the requirements of Potku was that it would work on Windows, Linux, and Mac operating systems.
 Thus it had to be system tested on all these platforms.
-Full system testing plan can be found in the Potku System Testing Plan [9].
+Full system testing plan can be found in [9].

 If a test case would fail during a system test, all the test cases would be carried out again in full at a later time, after the necessary fixes had been done.
 This was to ensure that a fix in one portion of the program would not break some other portion of the program.